lucia-auth/lucia/documentation/content/main/0.start-here/0.getting-started/fastify.md

 ## Polyfill

 If you're using Node.js version 18 or below, you need to polyfill the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
-This is not required if you're using runtimes other than Node.js (Deno, Bun, Cloudflare Workers, etc) or using Node.js v20 and above.

 ```ts
 import { lucia } from "lucia";